yjunyeu/tp/docs/UserGuide.md

 1. First, make sure you have Java `17` or above installed in your computer!<br>
    **Mac users:** Check out [this guide](https://se-education.org/guides/tutorials/javaInstallationMac.html) to get the exact JDK version you need.

-1. Next, download the latest `nusconnect.jar` file from [here](https://github.com/AY2425S2-CS2103T-T16-1/tp/releases).
+2. Next, download the latest `nusconnect.jar` file from [here](https://github.com/AY2425S2-CS2103T-T16-1/tp/releases).

-1. Then, move `nusconnect.jar` to the folder where you want to keep your contacts.
+3. Then, move `nusconnect.jar` to the folder where you want to keep your contacts.

-1. Now, open up a command terminal, go to the folder where `nusconnect.jar` is, and use the `java -jar nusconnect.jar` command to run the application.
+4. Now, open up a command terminal, go to the folder where `nusconnect.jar` is, and use the `java -jar nusconnect.jar` command to run the application.
 You've just taken your first step toward managing contacts quickly!
    ![Ui](images/Ui.png)
-1. You should now see some sample data.
+5. You should now see some sample data.
 This is what NUSConnect will look like!
 For now, let's clear this data using:
    * `clear`.
 NUSConnect should now be empty.
-1. Let's try a few commands!
+6. Let's try a few commands!
 First, let's add your own contact to NUSConnect:
    * `add n/(your name) t/@(your handle)`.
 Substitute `(your name)` for your own name and `(your handle)` for your own Telgram handle!
-2. Let's also add your phone number, and CS2103T as a course you are taking:
+7. Let's also add your phone number, and CS2103T as a course you are taking:
    * `edit 1 p/(your number) m/CS2103T`.
 We use `1` as that is the number currently written beside your name.
-3. Now, you can extend this to add as many contacts as you want!
+8. Now, you can extend this to add as many contacts as you want!
 Let us now add a new contact, John, who is your groupmate.
 To do this in just one command:
-   * `add n/John Tan t/@johntan m/CS2103T`
+   * `add n/John Tan t/@johntan m/CS2103T`.
-4. Since you and John are group members, let's create a group and add both contacts to it!
+9. Since you and John are group members, let's create a group and add both contacts to it!
-   * `group create CS2103T Group Project`
+   * `group create CS2103T Group Project`.
    * `group add 1 to 1`.
 You have now added the first person to the first group.
    * `group add 2 to 1`.
 You have now added the second person to the first group.
-5. Let's view John's details!
+10. Let's view John's details!
 Here, you will be able to see what other fields can be added to John.
     * `view 2`.
+11. If you decide that you no longer need the group, you can remove it:
+    * `group delete 1`.
-6. But of course, once NUSConnect has been populated with real data, we do not want a "John" sticking around.
+12. But of course, once NUSConnect has been populated with real data, we do not want a "John" sticking around.
 Let's remove this using:
-   * `delete 2`
+    * `delete 2`.
-7. Now that you are done, you may save exit NUSConnect using:
+13. Now that you are done, you may save exit NUSConnect using:
     * `exit`.
-8. For more features, refer to the [Features](#features) below!
+14. For more features, refer to the [Features](#features) below!
-9. Welcome to NUSConnect!
+15. Welcome to NUSConnect!
 We hope you will enjoy managing your contacts effortlessly!
 * [Back to top](#nusconnect)

 --------------------------------------------------------------------------------------------------------------------